 We will leave no room for terrorism and organised crime in Europe.
-However, national solutions alone cannot end international crime; we need European solutions and enhanced information exchange between Member States.
-In Europe alone, international criminal organisations earn some €139 billion a year while Europol estimates that, within the EU, only about 2% of criminal proceeds are frozen and 1% are confiscated.
-Human trafficking increased by 10% between 2020 and 2021, with over 7,155 victims recorded while the number of suspected traffickers rose by 12.5%.
-Drug trafficking is a major security threat to the EU as, according to the European Commission, nearly 70% of drug seizures are carried out by customs authorities at EU ports.
+However, national solutions alone cannot end international crime, we need European solutions and enhanced information exchange between Member States.
+In Europe alone, international criminal organisations earn some 139 billion euros a year, while Europol estimates that within the EU, only about 2% of criminal proceeds are frozen and 1% are confiscated.
+Human trafficking increased by 10% between 2020 and 2021, with over 7155 victims recorded, while the number of suspected traffickers rose by 12.5%.
+Drug trafficking is a major security threat to the EU, as according to the European Commission, nearly 70% of drug seizures are carried out by custom authorities at EU ports.
 Terrorism continues to pose a serious threat to our citizens.
-Between 2018 and 2022, there were 332 completed, failed or foiled attacks in the EU.
-As the main goal of organised crime groups is financial gain, the most effective way to fight them is to stop their financial flows through strengthened anti-money laundering and counterterrorism financing rules.
+Between 2018 and 2022, there were 332 completed, failed, or foiled attacks in the EU.
+As the main goal of organised crime groups is financial gain, the most effective way to fight them is to stop their financial flows through strengthened anti-money laundering and countering terrorism financing rules.
 We will establish a reinforced illegal assets recovery system, with improved means of confiscation capabilities, strengthened cross-border cooperation and information-sharing among relevant national, regional, local and EU bodies.
 Terrorism continues to pose a serious threat to our citizens.

-We will significantly expand Europol, equipping it with all legally available competences in the fight against terrorism and international crime and more than doubling its staff from 1,400 to 3,000.
-We will ensure national databases are connected with those of international security authorities to facilitate information sharing between law enforcement agencies and intelligence services of EU Member States.
-The work of the Joint Investigation Teams in carrying out cross-border criminal investigations will be strengthened and facilitated.
-It is essential to deepen cooperation with the US and Latin American countries in the fight against drug trafficking.
-We must update and develop EU strategies on cyber security and enhance the EU Agency for Cybersecurity (ENISA) to ensure our systems, data and infrastructure are safe from cyber-attacks.
+We will significantly expand Europol, equipping it with all legally available competences in the fight against terrorism and international crime and double its staff from 1,400 officials to 3,000.
+We will ensure national databases are connected with those of international security authorities to facilitate information sharing between law enforcement agencies and intelligence services among EU Member States.
+The work of the Joint Investigation Teams in carrying out cross-border criminal investigations will be strengthened and eased.
+It is essential to deepen cooperation with the United States and Latin American countries in the fight against drug trafficking.
+We must update and develop EU strategies on cyber security and enhance the European Union Agency for Cybersecurity (ENISA) to ensure our systems, data and infrastructure are safe from cyber-attacks.
 We will expand the scope of the European arrest warrant and push for its successful application.
 We will improve the information exchange between counter terrorism authorities and Asylum and Migration Services.
-The EPP is equally committed to combatting the spread of ideologies running counter to EU values such as human rights, freedom and democracy.
+The EPP is equally committed to combatting the spreading of ideologies running counter to EU values such as human rights, freedom and democracy.
 Hate speech, disinformation, Putin's authoritarian terrorist propaganda, anti-Semitism and radical Islamism spread division and intolerance in our societies.
 We reject and combat such extremism and violent radicalism in all forms.

-The EPP is committed to preserving a peaceful coexistence in European countries and societies.
-It is therefore not acceptable, by any means, not the least personal or electoral, to shield terrorism against the judiciary.
-Civil peace in Europe is based on compliance with the law and respect for the rights of everyone.
-We have a bitter memory of the deep sorrow caused by nationalism, radicalism and populism.
+The EPP is committed to preserving a peaceful coexistence in European countries and societies: it is therefore not allowed, by any means, not the least personal or electoral, to protect terrorism against the judiciary, Europe civil peace is based upon compliance of the law, and respect to the rights for everyone.
+We have a bitter memory of the Deep sorrow caused by nationalisms, radicalisms, and populisms.